awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-import.md

 1. Add the endpoints to your Amazon Pinpoint project by importing them from the bucket\.

 Each import job can transfer up to 1 GB of data\.
 In a typical job, where each endpoint is 4 KB or less, you could import around 250,000 endpoints\.
 You can run up to two concurrent import jobs per AWS account\.
-If you need more bandwidth for your import jobs, you can submit a service limit increase request with AWS Support\.
-For more information, see [Requesting a Limit Increase](limits.md#limits-increase)\.
+If you need more bandwidth for your import jobs, you can submit a service quota increase request to AWS Support\.
+For more information, see [Requesting a Quota Increase](quotas.md#quotas-increase)\.

 ## Before You Begin<a name="audience-define-import-before"></a>

 Before you can import endpoints, you need the following resources in your AWS account:
 + An Amazon S3 bucket\.
 To create a bucket, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 + An AWS Identity and Access Management \(IAM\) role that grants Amazon Pinpoint read permissions for your Amazon S3 bucket\.
-To create the role, see [IAM Role for Importing Endpoints or Segments](permissions-import-segment.md)\.
+To create the role, see [IAM Role for Importing Endpoints or SegmentsImporting Endpoints or Segments](permissions-import-segment.md)\.

 ## Examples<a name="audience-define-import-examples"></a>